-When all failed nodes are in the same rack (this case can be roughly viewed as the centralized model), the authors in \cite{WZLT} derived a lower bound on the repair bandwidth and presented explicit constructions of rack-aware MSR codes.
-For the (fully) cooperative repair model, the authors in \cite{GDL} derived a lower bound on the repair bandwidth when each host rack (a rack with failed nodes) has the same number of failed nodes, and proposed a explicit construction of rack-ware MSR code for the case where each host rack has the same number of failed nodes and the number being fewer than some integer $u-v$.
+When all failed nodes are in the same rack (this case can be roughly viewed as the centralized model), Zhang and Zhou \cite{Zhou2022} considered a relaxed repair model and enhanced erasure tolerance at the expense of storage efficiency, and they proposed minimum storage codes that sacrifice the MDS property.
+Later, the authors in \cite{WZLT} derived a lower bound on the repair bandwidth and presented explicit constructions of rack-aware MSR codes.
+For the (fully) cooperative repair model, the authors of \cite{GDL} derived a lower bound on the repair bandwidth and proposed an explicit construction of rack-aware minimum-storage cooperative regenerating (MSCR) codes for the case where all host racks (racks with failed nodes) have an equal number of failures, which is less than some integer $u-v$.